 Most buses are air-conditioned and offer a good quality service.
 Many are staffed by assistants who serve drinks and snacks.
-Long-distance Turkish buses aren’t usually equipped with onboard toilets.
-However, there are frequent stops at rest stops along the way.
-Cell phone use is generally restricted on many buses.
-Expats may get a few dirty looks if talking too loudly on a bus.
+Long-distance Turkish buses aren’t usually equipped with onboard toilets, but there are frequent stops at rest stops along the way.
+Cell phone use is generally restricted on many buses and expats may get a few dirty looks if talking too loudly.

 On some routes, there are comfortable seating and sleeping compartments.
-The high-speed Istanbul to Ankara line is the most used in Turkey.
-There are several daily trains on this line.
+The high-speed Istanbul to Ankara line is the most used in Turkey, with several daily trains operating on this line.
 Delays are frequent, but the journey generally takes between six and ten hours.